 Collective Worship at Saint Patrick’s Catholic Primary School

 Collective Worship is a central, integral and daily part of the school day.
-The Wednesday Word – a weekly Catholic Publication – is used to provide themes that are the focus of our time of prayer.
+Each week in school there is a theme that is the focus of our time of prayer.
 Collective Worship is structured using the following elements: Gather, Listen, Respond and Going Forth.

 - Listening is the fundamental part of the session.
 During this time, we listen carefully to the Word of God, which takes various forms: Old/New Testament readings; Psalms or an extract from the Gospel.
 Scripture readings are well-chosen and relevant to the theme of the week.

 - Respond is an opportunity for children to prayerfully reflect and ponder on the Word they have heard.
-A task is then set - such as recording emotions, actions or reflections - enabling the children to engage with Scripture.
-As the children advance through the school, these personal response tasks develop to ensure depth in understanding.
+As the children advance through the school, these personal reflections /responses develop showing their depth in understanding.

 - Going Forth brings the time of prayer to a close.
-A variety of means are used, such as prayers and actions, to enable participants understand they are being sent forth to evangelise.
+A variety of means are used, such as prayers and actions.